wyrmworkspublishing/free5e/en-US/Migration_Guide/5e_Migration_Guide.md

 ## Updated Conditions {#updated-conditions}

-To better accommodate the changes related to [pinpointing](#pinpoint-sense-and-observe-pinpoint-sense-and-observe), Free5e replaced the conditions _Blinded_ and _Deafened_ with a new condition: _Deprived_.
+To better accommodate the changes related to [pinpointing](#pinpoint-sense-and-observe-pinpoint-sense-and-observe), Free5e replaced the conditions _blinded_ and _deafened_ with a new condition: _nullified_.

-> **Deprived**
+> **Nullified**
 >
 > When you gain this condition, it applies to one or more specific senses (such as sight, hearing, or a type of parasense).
 >
 > - You cannot use the affected sense and automatically fail any ability check that relies on it.
 > - If this condition blocks all of your precise senses, you have disadvantage on attack rolls, and attack rolls against you have advantage.

-In addition to this, a new condition was introduced to represent partial loss of a specific sense: _Impaired_.
+In addition to this, a new condition was introduced to represent partial loss of a specific sense: _impaired_.

 > **Impaired**
 >